EzekielEkanem/team-1d/intellij/doc/use-cases/use-case-read-articles.md

 ## 1. Primary actor and goals

-__Vassar staff and visitors__: wants to see deatils on
+__Vassar staff and visitors__: wants to read articles about food and wellness

 ## 2. Other stakeholders and their goals

-__Vassar dining administration__: wants to view vassar students' and staffs' feedback on food items
+No other stake holders

 ## 3. Preconditions

-* Authentication works
-* User has email service
+No preconditions

 ## 4. Postconditions

-* Emails service apps opens
+* The article's page opens on the user's default browser

 ## 4. Workflow